ringo/ringojs.org/site/documentation/modules.md

 package.
 The location of the `lib` directory can be overridden using the `directories.lib` property in package.json.

-Ringo also provides very basic [package manangement] support through the `ringo-admin` tool.
+Ringo also provides very basic [package management] support through the `ringo-admin` tool.

 ## Caching and Reloading